Classical certification of quantum gates under the dimension assumption: Conclusions and outlook

-Our preliminary results suggest that the proposed certification method can be extended to multi-qubit quantum computation.
-However, this requires new techniques for the case of entangling gates, and, thus, deserves a separate study.
-In particular, it is interesting to see if the representation theory techniques, commonly used in the \ac{RB} literature, can be employed here.
 It also seems possible to translate some of the ideas from Ref.~\cite{van2000self} to the framework of the dimension assumption, removing the requirement on the ideal preparation of the computational basis states, assumed therein.
 Finally, we find the connection between the classical simulability of quantum computation and the types of quantum gates which can be efficiency certified with deterministic measurement outcomes intriguing, which also deserves a separate investigation.

 \onecolumngrid